School of Humanities and Social Sciences

-Theresa Saxon is a Principal Lecturer in English Literature and Academic Development Lead in the School of Humanities and Social Sciences and a Resources and Recruitment Manager in the School of Language and Global Studies.
-Her research area interests include theatre history and literary culture.
-Her book, American Theatre: History, Context, Form, was published by Edinburgh University Press in 2011 and she has also published several articles on gender, race and performance, in peer-reviewed journals.
-She is currently writing a book on Transatlantic theatre in the nineteenth century.
+Theresa is a Principal Lecturer in English Literature and Academic Development Lead in the School of Humanities and Social Sciences and a Resources and Recruitment Manager in the School of Language and Global Studies and researches theatre history and literary culture.
+She has also published widely on gender, race and performance.
+Her next book is a study of Transatlantic theatre in the nineteenth century.

 In addition to her work on behalf of the Student Experience at UCLan, Theresa specialises in teaching eighteenth and nineteenth century literary and theatre culture, particularly focusing on race and gender in performance history.
 Theresa also leads our module on CSI: Lit.
 She is a qualified Higher Education practitioner, and a Senior Fellow of the Higher Education Academy.
 Additionally, Theresa supervises postgraduate research projects in literature and theatre and welcomes postgraduate proposals in any area of theatre culture from 1800-1950s.

 Theresa is also a Fellow of the Royal Society for the Arts and has been a visiting scholar at universities in America.